-With 18 years of experience working with large fish, turtles, MPAs, fisheries, and the tourism sector in Belize, this is the base for MarAlliance’s work with large iconic marine wildlife and the communities that depend on them.
-Our multi-pronged approach to big fish conservation integrates fisheries-dependent and -independent research, tourism, outreach and education, capacity building, and policy support.Belize Shark Project Website
+With 21 years of country-based experience working with large fish, turtles, fisheries, and the tourism sector in Belize, MarAlliance’s work with large iconic marine wildlife began here.

-Manta rays are frequent visitors to the Gulf of Mexico’s Flower Garden Banks National Marine Sanctuary.
-Working with the National Oceanographic and Atmospheric Administration, the private sector and recreational divers, we are assessing the spatio-temporal use of the banks by manta rays using photo ID, acoustic and satellite tagging.
+We work with the National Oceanographic and Atmospheric Administration, the private sector and recreational divers to assess the spatio-temporal use of the banks by manta rays using photo ID, acoustic and satellite tagging.